krastanov-veselin/grafix/readme.md

 const arr = [1, 2, 3, 4, 5]

 // If you would like to make a stateful array
-// you could use our blazing fast, lightweight
+// you could use the blazing fast, lightweight
-// linked list, speed is even faster than the array
+// linked list "mix", speed is even faster than the array
 // because it provides random access read, write, delete and sort
 // iterates faster than the array thanks to the random access const stateArr = mix([1, 2, 3, 4, 5])